nens/lizard-client/README.md

     bin/bower search leaflet-dist
     bin/bower install leaflet-dist --save

+### Release

+Doing a release for your package is easy.
+There is a grunt task to tag and push tags to github:

+    grunt release

+**NOTE:** grunt release expects:

+* There is a CHANGES.rst with `Unreleased ()` as a header.
+* There is a package.json.
+* There is a bower.json.
+* You release from `integration` branch.
+* There is a `dist` folder where the build will be released.

 ## Source files
 Files are grouped per component, mini angular apps doing one thing.
 Timeline is currently our most straightforward example.
 It has a template, a directive, a controller and a service under `app/components/timeline`.